huggingface/blog/deploy-tfserving-kubernetes.md

 # Containerization with Docker

-Recall from the previous post that the serving model can handle raw image inputs as bytes and is capable of preprocessing and postprocessing.
+The serving model can handle raw image inputs as bytes and is capable of preprocessing and postprocessing.